Inteli-College/2025-1A-T02-G54-PUBLICO/Module_1_PR/Public_Report_Modulo2.md

     end
 ```

+---

 ## 4. SWOT Analysis

-This diagram shows our analysis of strengths, weaknesses, opportunities, and threats:
+This diagram presents our strengths, weaknesses, opportunities, and threats:
 - **Strengths**: What we do well
 - **Weaknesses**: What we need to improve
 - **Opportunities**: What we can leverage